dmhys/hyunlibro/content/posts/on-rotations/SO3-basic-concepts/index.en.md

 R^T R = I
 $$

 However, in this case, the determinant of $R$ has two options.
 Firstly, the transpose does not change the determinant, and since the determinant on the right side is 1, ultimately the determinant of $R$ has no option other than $\pm 1$.
-(Let's not go into imaginary numbers.
-This is all defined in real matrices.)
 If the determinant is negative, it is called orientation reversing, and it can be said to have chirality that turns a right-handed coordinate system into a left-handed coordinate system.
 A *real matrix* that satisfies the condition $R^T R = I$ is called an orthogonal matrix, and among these, matrices with determinant 1 that preserve orientation are called special orthogonal matrices.

 In other words, all rotation matrices are special orthogonal matrices, the transpose represents the inverse rotation, and they have the property $R^T = R^{-1}$.
 The group formed by these special orthogonal matrices is called the special orthogonal group, and it is expressed as follows.